MCA Form INC-6 – One Person Company – Application for Conversion

 SRN Generation

-SRN will be generated and displayed to the applicant on successful submission of the Form INC-6.
+SRN will be generated and displayed to the applicant upon successfully submitting Form INC-6.
 This SRN will be used for future correspondence with MCA.

 Challan Generation

-On successful submission, a challan will be generated depicting the details of the fees paid by the user to the Ministry.
+On successful submission, a challan will be generated depicting the details of the fees the user pays to the Ministry.
 It is the acknowledgment to the applicant that Form INC-6 has been filed.

 When the Form INC-6 is completely processed by the authority, an acknowledgment will be sent to the official mail of the company